Skip to main content

 The academic perspective demands a systems-biology approach.
 The GH/IGF-1 axis does not operate in isolation.
 It is deeply interconnected with other endocrine systems, including the hypothalamic-pituitary-adrenal (HPA) axis and the hypothalamic-pituitary-gonadal (HPG) axis.
 Stress, mediated by cortisol from the HPA axis, also induces insulin resistance and hepatic gluconeogenesis.

-An individual with type 2 diabetes and concurrent chronic stress may experience a synergistic worsening of when GH levels are manipulated.
+An individual with type 2 diabetes and concurrent chronic stress may experience a synergistic worsening of glycemic control when GH levels are manipulated.
 Therefore, a truly comprehensive risk assessment must consider the patient’s entire neuroendocrine landscape, viewing peptide therapy as one input into a complex, interconnected system.

 1. Molecular Interference ∞ At the most fundamental level, the byproducts of GH-stimulated fat breakdown directly interfere with the chemical signals that insulin uses to communicate with the cell’s interior.